 Once the cells are collected, a Pap smear, an HPV test, or both are performed in the laboratory.
 The Pap smear checks for precancerous or cancerous cells.
 The HPV test checks for the presence of human papillomavirus (HPV), which can cause cervical cancer.

 Cervical cancer screening begins with a speculum examination, which allows the doctor to see the opening of the cervix.
 A few cells are then scraped off the cervix and placed on a glass slide to be examined.
-This scraping is generally done with a wooden spatula, which does not enter the cervix.
+This scraping is generally done with a wooden or plastic spatula, which does not enter the cervix.
 The scraping may cause mild bleeding.
 However, since this bleeding is caused by a confirmed trauma to the cervix, bleeding from this procedure does not render a woman niddah.

 Occasionally, a cotton applicator (Q-tip) or small brush is inserted a little way into the mouth of the cervix to sample cells from the endocervix, or cervical lining.
 This does not constitute sufficient opening of the cervix to render the woman niddah, even according to the most stringent definition.